One of the most valuable aspects of running an independent webstore is your ability to build an email list.

 Installing a one-click app like Receiptful can automate this process for you.
 This app offers receipt templates and analytics to help you make the most of these high-visibility emails.

 Promotional emails can be used in multiple ways for a variety of customers.
-You may have a site-wide discount to tell your customers above.
-Maybe you launched a new product line and you want to give your email list first-access to the goods.
+You may have a site-wide discount to tell your customers about.
+Maybe you launched a new product line and you want to give your email list first-access to the goods, or maybe you’re offering special incentives during the holiday season.

 Conversion rates for the various email types in this category vary.
 Price decrease is the most successful, with a 1.04% conversion rate and a 9.68% click-to-conversion rate.
 Low inventory falls in second place, triggering the psychological impulse of scarcity, with .55% conversion rate and a 7.37% click-to-conversion rate.
 New merchandise emails have a good click-to-conversion rate (8.23%) but a lower conversion rate (.39%).